sarath-mec/smks-docker-hdp/DLP.md

 - [Java DLP GitHub](https://github.com/googleapis/java-dlp)
 - [Ruby DLP Github](https://github.com/googleapis/google-cloud-ruby/blob/master/google-cloud-dlp/README.md) : Part of the Complete Ruby Google API GitHub Project
 - [PHP DLP Github](https://github.com/googleapis/google-cloud-php-dlp)
-- [Dotnet C#](https://github.com/GoogleCloudPlatform/dotnet-docs-samples/tree/master/dlp/api)  : Part of the Complete Ruby Google API GitHub Project
+- [Dotnet C# Github](https://github.com/GoogleCloudPlatform/dotnet-docs-samples/tree/master/dlp/api)  : Part of the Complete Ruby Google API GitHub Project
 #### Notes
 - The above Client library is useful for integrating into existing web applications or Custom Data Pipeline code.
 - In addition to the above Client Libraries, Google Cloud DLP Inspection jobs, can be run and scheduled from the Console discussed below.
 - Google DLP is integrated to other products like **Google Data Fusion** connectors.
 Refer the [Qwiklabs tutorial](https://www.qwiklabs.com/focuses/12373?catalog_rank=%7B%22rank%22%3A1%2C%22num_filters%22%3A0%2C%22has_search%22%3Atrue%7D&parent=catalog&search_id=8100528) for more info
 #### Google Dataflow DLP Templates
 ​	Dataflow is a managed service for executing a wide variety of data processing patterns, based on Apache Beam Framework.
 For Continuous and Batch pipelines, Google Recommended way is to develop using **[Google DataFlow](https://cloud.google.com/dataflow)**.
 There are many existing Google Dataflow Templates available, which can customized for our specific use case.
 Some of the examples are
 - [De-identification and re-identification of PII in large-scale datasets using Cloud DLP and Dataflow](https://cloud.google.com/solutions/de-identification-re-identification-pii-using-cloud-dlp)
 - [Relational Database Import to Big Query with Dataflow and DLP API](https://github.com/GoogleCloudPlatform/dlp-rdb-bq-import)
 - [Google Dataflow Template for Data Masking/Tokenization from Cloud Storage to BigQuery (using Cloud DLP)](https://cloud.google.com/dataflow/docs/guides/templates/provided-streaming#data-maskingtokenization-from-cloud-storage-to-bigquery-using-cloud-dlp)